InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Development Guide/ADC Guide.md

 title: "ADC Guide"
 ---
 # ADC Guide
+## Overview

+The ADC (Analog-to-Digital Converter) is a crucial component in electronic systems that facilitates the conversion of analog signals into digital values.
+This process is essential for interfacing with digital systems, microcontrollers, and processors, allowing them to process and interpret real-world analog data.
-## Introduction
+## Key Features
+### Precision

-The ADC (Analog to Digital Converter) has a precision of 12 bits and operates in two modes: force mode and auto mode.
+The ADC operates with a precision of 12 bits, providing a fine resolution for accurate signal representation.
 ### Mode
+There are two modes for the ADC:
 - Force Mode

 In Force Mode, the ADC samples a single channel once and returns the result.